 These cities will all work to incorporate sustainability, mobility and smart city strategies.
 The projects they work on will help to define what a smart city means.
 From integrating innovative technologies such as smart sensors, connected vehicles, grid resiliency, and harvesting data through the Internet of Things (IoT) to green infrastructure, social justice initiatives and economic development, “we know the best laboratory we have for emerging technology is where it is most needed — our cities.” –(Secretary A. Foxx)

-These Smart City initiatives look to address key challenges and seek the most innovative, forward-thinking plans to harness technology “fight crime, foster economic growth, manage the effects of a changing climate, and improving the delivery of city services.”–(President Obama) While all of these ideas address a balancing of technology, economic development, and social justice; all of them will be achieved through federally funded research and collaboration leveraged by public, private, plus partnerships.
+These Smart City initiatives look to address key challenges and seek the most innovative, forward-thinking plans to harness technology “fight crime, foster economic growth, manage the effects of a changing climate, and improving the delivery of city services.” –(President Barack Obama) While all of these ideas address a balancing of technology, economic development, and social justice; all of them will be achieved through federally funded research and collaboration leveraged by public, private, plus partnerships.

 Some strategies include the inception of Eco-Innovation Districts (Pittsburgh, PA), a community smart microgrid (Milwaukee, WI) and tree canopy initiatives (Los Angeles, CA).
 What does this all mean in light of the COP21 agreement?
 These opportunities, tested on a local level, can be replicated and rolled out not only across the U.S. but also help uphold our commitment to support developing nations.